oSumAtrIX/dinkleberg/README.md

 ## About

-Dinkleberg is a discord bot written in Rust to assist tracking of users online status.
+Dinkleberg is a Discord bot written in Rust to assist tracking of users online status.
-Technically you do not depend on a discord bot token and a discord user token can be used instead if the code is modified properly to support it.
+Technically you do not depend on a Discord bot token and a Discord user token can be used instead if the code is modified properly to support it.
-It can detect if a user is offline, or really just pretending when the user sets its status to invisible on discord.
+It can detect if a user is offline, or really just pretending when the user sets its status to invisible on Discord.

 ## Preview